 - Does not feel like it will last very long

 In our testing we found the best style shower chair for seniors is one that has both a back and arm wrests.
 These act as both a safety device preventing you from slipping off the chair, and also as a steady surface to lean on when sitting and standing.
 However, if you’d prefer a bench-style bath seat then here are the two we recommend.

-Featuring the same high-view cerulean blue colour as it’s full-backed big brother, the backless bench seat was designed from the ground up with safety in mind.
+Featuring the same high-view cerulean blue color as it’s full-backed big brother, the backless bench seat was designed from the ground up with safety in mind.
 It’s constructed with the same medical-grade aluminum frame and institutional-quality foam padding seen on other Platinum Health products.

 Backed by an industry-leading unlimited lifetime warranty, if safety and quality are important to you then you can’t go wrong with this deluxe bath bench.
+Check Price On Amazon

 Measuring just 14 inches wide and 12 inches deep, the small footprint on this chair means it will fit in even the smaller showers or bathtub.
 However with that small size does come some compromise.

-Firstly in the size of the seat itself, the sitting area is just 10.6 inches deep which is the smallest in our review.
+Firstly in the size of the bath seat itself, the sitting area is just 10.6 inches deep which is the smallest in our review.
 And second in the super light weight (it weights just 5 pounds) which, while it does make it easy to move, it also makes it prone to be easily knocked out of place.